oracle/graal/tools/docs/Insight-Embedding.md

-The [Insight hacker's manual](Insight-Manual.md) shows many examples of using [Insight](Insight.md) with `node` - however most of them rely on the command line option `--agentscript` and don't benefit from the dynamic nature of [Insight](Insight.md) much.
+The [Insight hacker's manual](Insight-Manual.md) shows many examples of using [Insight](Insight.md) with `node` - however most of them rely on the command line option `--insight` and don't benefit from the dynamic nature of [Insight](Insight.md) much.
 Let's fix that by showing how to create an *admin server*.
 Define `adminserver.js`: